 Seeing the sights of your own country that tourists normally come to see might not appeal to you as a photographer.
 You probably see these as well photographed places whose images adorn all the postcards outside souvenir shops.
 But why not take a different view, photograph these places and landmarks from a different angle or unusual perspective?

-In Drumcliffe Churchyard, the location of W.B Yeats' grave, I took a symmetrical image of the church door...
+In Drumcliffe Churchyard, the location of W.B Yeats' grave, I liked the symmetrical image offered by the church door...

-...and a view of Ben Bulben form the church grounds
+...and a view of Ben Bulben from the church grounds

 Hook lighthouse, Co.
 Wexford